mvuc87/custom-eslint-rules/README.md

 The implementation is not production-ready!
 It should be used as a playground and a boilerplate for learning.

-AST Explorer (https://astexplorer.net/) is a great online asset that developers need for exploring Abstract Syntax Trees.
+AST Explorer (https://astexplorer.net/) is a great online asset for exploring Abstract Syntax Trees.

 ## Notes
 - Make sure that you restart ESLint Server, from the Visual Studio Code, after adding new custom rules or improving existing custom rules.
 You can restart ESLint Server with: `View` -> `Command Palette` -> `Restart ESLint Server`.
 While in most cases restarting ESLint Server is sufficient, sometimes Visual Studio Code needs to be restarted to get the things working.